 Individual applicants that are not companies (e.g., an individual applying to build a road to a cabin) and territorial, federal, and community governments do not need this Certificate.

 Application Form Item 3: LOCATION OF PROJECT

-For more information on the requirements set out below, please refer to the MVLWB Guideline for Geographic Information System (GIS) Submission Standard, which includes an application checklist in Appendix A.
+For more information on the requirements set out below, please refer to the MVLWB Geospatial Data Submission Standards.